6 Dimensions of Data Quality, Examples, and Measurement

 Examples-of-Duplicate-Data-iCEDQ

-Same entity is represented with different identities-iCEDQ
+Same entity is represented multiple times with same identity-iceDQ

 Same entity is represented multiple times with same identity-iCEDQ